patrik-ha/explainable-minichess/README.md

 Here, the characters `[r, n, b, q, k]` designate a "rook", "knight", "bishop", "queen",and "king", respectively.
 If these are upper-case, they are expected to be pieces belonging to the player playing as White, and if lower-case, they belong to the player playing as Black.

 #### Castling
-The file "`*.castle`"" defines castling for your specific variant.
+The file `*.castle` defines castling for your specific variant.
 If your variant doesn't support castling, you don't have to create the file.
 The file supports up to two castling-variants, to the "left", and to the "right".
 In practice, this means moving the king two squares to the left, or right, and moving the rook to the outside.
 This means that the configurability for castling is somewhat limited, but from what I could see, most smaller variants that were applicable here either had this type of castling, or didn't support castling at all.
 For the standard 8x8 chess position, it looks like this.
 ```
 01110000